How to Roll Out and Roll Back Changes in Stage

 - afterStageTaskStatus:

-- approvalRequestName: example-run-2-canary
+- approvalRequestName: example-run-2-after-canary

 conditions: